-The Group has enjoyed a positive start to the year with all units trading in line with budget.
+The Group has enjoyed a positive start to the year with all units trading in line or ahead of budget.

 The Board would like to thank all management and staff for their sterling efforts throughout the year and to all the Group's customers for their business and on-going loyalty.